kazurayam/DrivingMultipleBrowsersInKatalonStudio/README.md

 ![4](./docs/images/test_flaskr/4_about_to_login.png)

 I click the `Log In` button.
 Then I am transferred to the Index page.
 Please note that the username is displayed in the header.
-This implies that now I am logged-in the web application.
+This implies that now I am logged into this blog application.

 ![5](./docs/images/test_flaskr/5_the_user_have_logged_in.png)